nadeemlab/coincidencetest/README.md

 1.153232141364226e-07
 ```
 This example shows that the probability is about 10^-7 that 3 features, occurring with frequencies 1200, 1000, and 400 out of 10000, will simultaneously occur in 20 or more samples.
+This is exactly the same answer you would get if you were somehow able to do a brute-force permutation test, relabeling all feature assignments in *all possible (10000! * 10000! * 10000!) ways*, and counting the number of times simultaneous co-occurence took place in 20 or more samples.

 The example `coincidencetest(1, [5, 3, 7], 100)` yields p=0.01047, showing that the probability of *even just one* sample having all features can be very low, provided that enough of the features are individually relatively rare.